 This activity could be used as a whole-class investigation or as a guided group task to stimulate discussion and questioning.
 It provides a useful opportunity to demonstrate dissolving and that this is a reversible change.
-Also, it provides a chance for children to compare dissolving solids in hot and cold water and observe the differences.
-Children could try growing crystals from a range of solids to see which ones grow best.
+Also, it provides a chance for learners to compare dissolving solids in hot and cold water and observe the differences.
+Learners could try growing crystals from a range of solids to see which ones grow best.

 The time taken for the crystals to start to develop could vary from a couple of days to a week.

 Health and safety considerations need to be taken into account, particularly with regard to learners working with hot water.

 Alum powder may be difficult to source for primary schools.
 Also, other simple equipment, such as several clean jam jars, will need to be sourced prior to the activity.

 Crystal chemistry: HandoutHandout | PDF, Size 3.37 mb